phpmyadmin/phpmyadmin/faq.rst

 For RedHat users, Harald Legner suggests this on the mailing list:

 On my RedHat-Box the socket of MySQL is */var/lib/mysql/mysql.sock*.
-In your *php.ini* you will find a line
+In your :file:`php.ini` you will find a line

 .. code-block:: none